 In the 1969 film of The Prime of Miss Jean Brodie, the "Brodie Set" is reduced from six to four.
 In the absence of Joyce and Rose, Mary is the one who dies in the Spanish Civil War and Jenny is the one who Miss Brodie wants to have an affair with Mr Lloyd in her place.

 The film version of Animal Crackers merged two love interests, Mary and Arabella, into a single character named Arabella.

 The 1935, 1952 and 1998 versions of Les Misérables either diminish the role of, or remove entirely, Enjolras, giving his role as leader of the Friends of the ABC to Marius.

-Jin-e is given characteristics of several other Rurouni Kenshin villains in the live-action film.
-He takes Aoshi's role as Kanryu's bodyguard, as well as Gohei's role as the impostor Battōsai.
+In Rurouni Kenshin, Jin-e takes Aoshi's role as Kanryu's bodyguard, as well as Gohei's role as the impostor Battōsai.